 Teams must contain at least one (1) manufacturer, solution provider or academic partner, and one (1) health system partner.
-Solutions should consider including a broad spectrum of manufacturers that represent: GS1, HIBCC, and ICCBBA standards that deliver data via the GDSN, GUDID, or other method that can be consumed by solution provider or academic partner, and transmitted to a spectrum of health system partner from small to larger IDNs.
+Solutions should consider including a broad spectrum of manufacturers that represent: GS1, HIBCC, and ICCBBA standards that deliver data via the GDSN, GUDID, or other method that can be consumed by solution provider or academic partner, and transmitted to a spectrum of health system partners from small to larger integrated delivery networks (IDN).

 This is to ensure the demonstration of real-world application, evidence and effectiveness of the team’s proposed strategy, technologies and business models.
 The proposed solution design can be demonstrated using health system partner data to demonstrate the value and effectiveness of the solution.